FOREX-Dollar set for biggest weekly rise in 7 months on rate bets

 By Saikat Chatterjee

-With money markets pricing 30 bps of rate hikes in March and more than 120 bps in cumulative increases before the end of the year, the dollar was in the limelight even as broader currency markets quietened somewhat after an eventful week in global markets punctuated by a hawkish Federal Reserve meeting.
+With money markets pricing 32 bps of rate hikes in March and as many as 124 bps in cumulative increases before the end of the year, the dollar was in the limelight even as broader currency markets quietened somewhat after an eventful week in global markets punctuated by a hawkish Federal Reserve meeting.

+U.S. Treasury yields steadied in London trading with 10-year yields US10YT=RR edging slightly higher but staying well below the two-year peaks of nearly 1.9% hit on Monday.

 "The market has interpreted the Fed chair’s comments in a hawkish manner even though (Jerome) Powell's comments has mainly affected the expectation of the speed of the rate cycle, but not so much the extent of this cycle," Commerzbank strategists said in a note, which saw the euro weakening to $1.10 versus the dollar.